LagoVista/docs/PipelineModules/Listeners/AzureEventHubs.md

 If you need help getting started, [Contact Us](http://support.nuviot.com) and we will put you in touch with one of our implementation partners to help you get going.

-The next steps assume that you have [Successfully Created an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) and have access to the necessary credentials.
+The next steps assume that you have been able to successfully [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) and have access to the necessary credentials.

 First, create a [Listener](../Listener.md) and select the Listener Type of Event Hub.